rips-ucla-2023/rips-faq/docs/recommendations.md

 These are some activities in LA that we enjoyed on the weekends:

 ### The Hammer Museum.
-Located in Westwood in walking distance from UCLA, this museum, the museum is open on Thursday evenings for free summer concerts.
+Located in Westwood, walking distance from UCLA, the museum is open on Thursday evenings for free summer concerts.

 ### The Getty Museum and Getty Villa.
 Two really cool museums.
 The Getty Villa is centered on ancient Greek and Roman artifacts and the Getty has a variety of art from many different time periods.
 Both are free, but note that you need to make a reservation for a time slot in advance.

 ### Will Rogers State Park.
-Accessible by bus, has a short 2 mile loop with a connecting trail where you can go on for many miles
+Accessible by bus, has a short 2 mile loop with a connecting trail where you can go on for many miles.

 ### Santa Monica Beach.
 This beach is the closest to IPAM, only 30 minutes away by bus.